Introduction to Bacon & the Art of Living

 The dreary sight of animals laying in the mud; the sound of the butcher’s apprentices beating them; the mud mingled with blood ahead and the foul smell of the offal and on the beach below the slaughtering sites made for a miserable picture.
 The sun was coming through the clouds and the sudden November heat did not improve the picture as the nasty smell developed and filled the air.
 Nearby, Uncle John Woodhead’s tanning business was boiling the last scraps of fat off skin and bones which did not help with the smell.

 The end of the animals who were brought to the slaughtering sites by wooden carts and those who fearfully walked there by themselves were the same.
 Their hooves were tied together in pairs and all four pulled together till the animal fell.
 The butchers moved swiftly to slit the animal’s throat to bleed out.
 As soon as the animal is dead, the skin is removed on the ground and the intestines taken out and thrown onto the beach.
 Khoe (indigenous people), sitting on the outskirts of the killing area on their haunches collect it.
 To them, it is a delicacy.

-I visited my friends David de Villiers Graaff who was running Combrink & Co for Uncle Jacobus, but he was not at the butchery.
+The day I visited the Shambles shocked me.
+I decided to make the most of my visit and to look an old and dear friend of mine up.
+My friend was none other than David de Villiers Graaff who was running Combrink & Co for Uncle Jacobus.
+He was. however, not at his butcher’s shop.
 I stood in his shop, looking at large men, skilfully turning the carcasses of hogs, cattle, and sheep into meat cuts familiar to me.
 Much of the meat was packed with salt for preservation.
 Most were sold from the shop to the public.
-Combrink & Co. had meat wagons which they stocked for home deliveries.
+Those destined for the ships were packed in barrels.
+Combrink & Co. was a well run operation.
+It had meat wagons which they stocked for home deliveries.
 Their wagons were a feature of life in Cape Town and later they set up small retail outlets across town which they supplied from the butchery at the Shambles.